lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 **Answer**: malware--5d0ea014-1ce9-5d5c-bcc7-f625a07907d0

 ### With the use of a USB, what technique did APT X use for initial access?

+The word "technique" is a bit of a hint that we should look at the MITRE ATT&CK Navigator

 **Answer**: \_\_\_\_\_\_\_\_\_\__ \_\_\_\_\_\_\_ \_\_\_\_\_\_\_\_\_ \_\____